GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

 chain to mix audio groups back together.

 Prebuilt versions of `patchcord` are included for several platforms.
-If a prebuilt binary is unavailable, `pip` can compile the plugin from the included source, provided the LADSPA SDK is installed.
+If a prebuilt binary is unavailable, `pip` will compile the plugin from the included source while installing FluidPatcher, provided the LADSPA SDK is installed.
 On Debian-based systems, the SDK can be installed with:

 ```bash
 sudo apt install ladspa-sdk